mlcoding111/mlcoding111/README.md

 Personal website/portfolio : http://mlweb.org

-I am Michael, a passionate Junior Web Developer!
+I am Michael, a passionate Fullstack Web Developer!
 Self-taught programmer since I am a teenager, I am always looking for more challenges and forward to learn new technologies to sharpen my skills!
 My goal is to become a Full Stack Developer.
 I started programming with c/c++, which gave me a good understanding of programming in general and a strong foundation.

 - 🔭 I’m currently working on: Freelancing projects
 - 🤔 I’m looking for: Remote work